quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part01_Intuitive_Proof.md

 :p How many socks must be pulled out to guarantee a matching pair?
 ??x
-By the pigeonhole principle, if you pull out \( n + 1 \) socks, you will have at least one pair because there are only \( n \) different colors (pairs).
-If you pull out just \( n \) socks, it is possible that each sock could be from a different color.
+By the pigeonhole principle, if you pull out $n + 1 $ socks, you will have at least one pair because there are only$n $ different colors (pairs).
+If you pull out just$n$ socks, it is possible that each sock could be from a different color.

 ```java
 // Pseudocode to illustrate the logic